-(1) A Judge may be deprived of his office or of other benefits in its stead only if the Court of Appeal sitting as a full Court and, where applicable, all permanent Judges of his division of the Court of First Instance, decide that he no longer fulfils the requisite conditions or meets the obligations arising from his office.
-The Judge concerned shall be heard but shall not take part in the deliberations.
+(1) A judge may be deprived of his office or of other benefits in its stead only if the Court of Appeal sitting as a full Court and, where applicable, all judges of his division of the Court of First Instance who are full-time judges of the Court, decide that he no longer fulfils the requisite conditions or meets the obligations arising from his office.
+The judge concerned shall be heard but shall not take part in the deliberations.

-(2) The Registrar of the Court shall communicate this decision to the President of the Council [and the President the Mixed Committee].
+(2) The Registrar of the Court shall communicate this decision to the Chairman of the Mixed notification.

+Committee.

-(3) In the case of a decision depriving a Judge of his office, a vacancy shall arise upon this latter notification.
+(3) In the case of a decision depriving a judge of his office, a vacancy shall arise upon this latter